genapire/api/index.md

 ## License

-The genapire is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The genAPIre is licensed under the [MIT license](https://opensource.org/licenses/MIT).